vlutton/encore-ui/README.md

 ### Why hasn't EncoreUI switched from Grunt to using Gulp?

 We have a fairly extensive build system built with grunt.
-Converting to gulp would require a lot of effort, and it would be difficult to validate wheter all the functionality is ported correctly, so there's no obvious benefit to making the switch.
+Converting to gulp would require a lot of effort, and it would be difficult to validate whether all the functionality is ported correctly, so there's no obvious benefit to making the switch.

 ### When do releases happen?
 What versioning system is used?